Joe-Wehbe/CSC245/README.md

 # CSC245
-This is a repository for the assignments that I have done for the CSC245 course (Objects and Data Abstraction).
-You can download the questions from the repository under the 'Assignments' folder.
+This repository contains the assignments that I have completed for the Objects and Data Abstraction course (CSC245).
+You can access the instructions of the assignments under the `Assignments` folder.